Canon 1D X Mark II vs Pentax K-3 II

 Review summary: Canon 1D X Mark II vs Pentax K-3 II

-So what conclusions can be drawn?
-Which of the two cameras – the Canon 1D X Mark II or the Pentax K-3 II – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+So what is the bottom line?
+Is the Canon 1D X Mark II better than the Pentax K-3 II or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.